evoactivity/ember-svg-jar/README.md

 ## Usage

-Just drag and drop SVG images to your source directory and copy & paste them from the assets viewer to your templates.
+Just drag and drop SVG images to your source directory and copy & paste them from the viewer to your templates.

 The viewer is available at: `http://localhost:4200/ember-svg-jar/index.html`